Ctrl+Z

 |---|---|---|

-| rm / rm -rf | Copies files to trash before deletion | restore |
+| rm / rm -rf | Backs up files before deletion | restore |

 | mv a b | Backs up the overwrite target | restore b |